ywen8/wire-android/.github/ISSUE_TEMPLATE.md

 4. Send the report from Settings -> Advanced -> Submit debug report
 5. Go to Settings -> About
 6. Tap "Wire swiss GmbH" 10 times again to disable detailed debug reports, because this slows down Wire

+## Screenshots

+Please attach screenshots if you consider them as helpful to understand/reproduce the issue